arajar/ruby-playground/README.md

-# ruby-test
+# Ruby playground!

-My ruby playground
+Here you can find a collection of my ruby scripts.
+Used mostly for learning.